deeplearning4j/deeplearning4j/quickstart.md

 ---

-Use From Maven Central
+Installing From Maven Central
 =========================================

-You must have Maven installed. ([See details here](http://nd4j.org/getstarted.html).)
+You must first have Maven installed. ([See details here](http://nd4j.org/getstarted.html).)

 Include an ND4J backend here: